Documentation Home

 Automatic Redo Log Capacity Configuration

-When innodb_dedicated_server is enabled, InnoDB automatically configures certain InnoDB parameters, including redo log capacity.
+When the server is started with --innodb-dedicated-server, InnoDB automatically calculates and sets values for certain InnoDB parameters, including redo log capacity.
 Automated configuration is intended for MySQL instances that reside on a server dedicated to MySQL, where the MySQL server can use all available system resources.
-For more information, see Section 17.8.12, “Enabling Automatic Configuration for a Dedicated MySQL Server”.
+For more information, see Section 17.8.12, “Enabling Automatic InnoDB Configuration for a Dedicated MySQL Server”.

 Redo Log Archiving